SNAAK-CMU/snaak_vision/README.md

-# z_depth_service
-ROS2 service to get the z axis depth from x,y coordinates of image
+# ROS2 Node for Vision Subsystem